Introduction

 Climate positive planning

-The Council has a number of existing policies from the previous Council’s which relate to the climate and ecological emergency.
+Somerset Council has a number of existing policies from the previous Somerset councils which relate to the climate and ecological emergency.
 The development of a new Local Plan for Somerset presents some fantastic opportunities to ensure that future housing stock in Somerset is resilient to climate change and as least carbon-intensive as possible.

-To see the full list of climate planning guidance head over to our planning page.
+To see the full list of climate planning guidance visit our Planning page.

 Net Zero Carbon Toolkit